Energy Giant PG&E Is Filing Bankruptcy Over Their Liability For The Deadly California Wildfires

 “The people affected by the devastating Northern California wildfires are our customers, our neighbors and our friends, and we understand the profound impact the fires have had on our communities and the need for PG&E to continue enhancing our wildfire mitigation efforts,” said Simon.
 “We remain committed to helping them through the recovery and rebuilding process.”

 Shares in the company have been down since the Camp Fire, but stock cratered even further after the company announced its intention to file for bankruptcy.
-Shares dropped nearly 50 percent in early trading, bringing loss to more than 80 percent in the last 3 months.
+Shares dropped nearly 50 percent in early trading, bringing loss to more than 80 percent in the last three months.

 The company has a 70,000 square mile service area in California and serves 16 million customers.

-As of this morning, the company had put barricades in front of their headquarters in anticipation of possible protestors and concerned victims of the fires.
+As of this morning, the company had put barricades in front of their headquarters in anticipation of possible protesters and concerned victims of the fires.

 We just pulled up to PG&E- they have workers putting up barricades in front of their building.
 The security guard said “no comment” when I asked why.
 The utility just announced this morning it is preparing to file for chapter 11 bankruptcy.
 The CEO resigned. pic.twitter.com/w73fWXx9S9